aws-dev-staging/test-guidance/README.md

 </p>

 **2, 3 – External Package Repository Ingest**
 The CodePipeline _Pull_Internal_Repository_ source action runs based on the external package request file check-in to the private internal GitHub repository, which triggers AWS CodePipeline execution through a webhook secured by a personal access token stored in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 The subsequent _Download_External_Repository_ build stage consists of an AWS CodeBuild project that parses the external-package-request.csv file, identifies the external package repository to ingest, and then fetches the remote repository zip URL using _curl_.
-The remote external package repository is stored as a build stage output artifact in [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3) and later used as the input artifact for the security test stage.
+The remote external package repository is stored as a build stage output artifact in [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3), encrypted using [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) (KMS), and later used as the input artifact for the security test stage.

 **4 – Infrastructure Security**
 Centralized Internet egress occurs through a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NGW) attached to the egress [Virtual Private Cloud](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/vpc-tkv.html) (VPC) in the Customer Networking Account, reducing costs associated with a distributed model where NGWs are deployed in every spoke VPC.
 The [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) of the NGW provides customers with a single IP address that they can include in their firewall ruleset or allow-list for egress from their private internal network.

 **5 – Automated Security Scanning**
-A CodeBuild project runs [CodeGuru Security security and quality scans](https://docs.aws.amazon.com/codeguru/latest/security-ug/how-codeguru-security-works.html) in the _Security_Scan_Notify_ security test stage.
+A CodeBuild project runs [CodeGuru Security security scans](https://docs.aws.amazon.com/codeguru/latest/security-ug/how-codeguru-security-works.html) in the _Security_Scan_Notify_ security test stage.
 CodeGuru Security scanning and finding severity analysis logic is implemented in the [codeguru-security-scan.py](codeguru-security-scan.py) Python script, which is run during the _Security_Scan_Notify_ security test stage.

 **6, 7 – Security Results and Private Internal Package Repository Management**
 If the security scans return findings with severities lower than medium, the _Security_Scan_Notify_ stage publishes a new 'Latest' package version to the private internal AWS CodeArtifact package repository that was created during the initial solution deployment.
 However, if any of the finding severities are medium or higher, no private package version is published to CodeArtifact, and instead, Amazon CodeGuru Security findings are shared for further review.
 In either case, an [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (SNS) topic is used to email the results to the requesting data scientist.